-Net Change in Fund Balance - Total Government Funds \$ (150,395) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+Net Change in Fund Balance - Total Government Funds \$ (21,889) Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the statement of activities the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-This is the amount by which depreciation expense (\$28,815) exceeded capital outlay (\$0) in the current year.
-(28,815) The issuance of long-term debt (e.g. bonds, leases) provides current financial resources to governmental funds, while the repayment of principal of long term debt consumes the current financial resources of governmental funds.
-Neither transaction, however, has any effect on net assets.
-Also, governmental funds report the effect on issuance costs, premiums, discounts and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
-Principal payments 91,898 Change in Net Position of Governmental Activities \$ (87,312)
+This is the amount by which capital outlay net of deletion (\$11,702) exceeded by depreciation expense (\$22,607) in the current year.
+(34,309) Some expenses reported in the statement of activities do not require the use of current financial resources, and, therefore, are not reported as expenditures in governmental funds.
+Increase in compensated payable (1,977) Pension obligation expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in the governmental funds.
+(140) In the statement of activities, only long term debt payable is reported.
+However, in the governmental funds, principal and interest payments decrease financial resources.
+Thus the change in net assets differs from the change in fund balance by the principal and interest payments, as well as , issuance of debt.
+Principal payments of long-term debt 200,000 Change in Net Position of Governmental Activities \$ 141,685